JAForbes/sum-type/readme.md

 #### `maybe::chain`

 `( a -> Maybe Y b | N ) -> Maybe Y b | N`

+#### `toBoolean`

+`Maybe Y a | N -> boolean`

+> ⚠ You should almost always avoid coercing a sum type to a boolean.
+If you are checking for `Y`, try `.map`.
+If you are checking for `N` try `getOr`.
+Booleans have no context, no associated data, but there's almost always associated data in your model so `toBoolean` is much like moving from a lossless format to a lossy format.

 #### Canonical Maybe / Either